Buying Cross-Country Ski Gear, for Beginners (Part 4): Can I Use One Set of XC Ski Boots for All of My Cross-Country Skiing Needs?

 Unfortunately, there’s not one cross-country ski that’ll adequately handle all terrain and snow conditions.

-Again, I cover this topic in detail in my companion article about using one set of xc skis for everything.
+Again, I cover this topic in my companion article about using one set of xc skis for everything.

 That said, the gist of my argument is that different styles of cross-country skiing and different environments require different gear.
 Obviously, this is not rocket science.
 However, many people don’t realize that all xc ski boots are not compatible with all xc ski binding systems.